dgddgd314/img2txt_v1/README.md

 This is not OCR program, nor AI-based program.
 But this code cut the image into fraction, and find the letter that best represents it.

 ## method
 There can be more method as I continuously update this program.
-Today, this program supports Euclidean Distance, Cosine Similarity, and Pearson Correlation.
+Today, this program supports Euclidean Distance, Cosine Similarity, Manhattan Distance and Pearson Correlation.

+## convolution layer
+I updated convolution layer : blur, edge detection, vertical/horizontal edge detection.
+You can apply 2(and more) layers if you give input as list.

 ## Future Features
-Soon, I will update the Convolution method : for edge detection etc.
 I can update the program for every UI as there is some inconvenience.
+Maybe I will try to make this distribute version; because this is first project for me

 ## examples
 with Euclidean Distance :